Philadelphia Cerebral Palsy Lawsuit

 • Mental and physical pain and suffering.

 In some rare cases of extremely reckless or willful actions (such as attending childbirth while under the influence of drugs or alcohol), punitive damages may also be awarded.
 These are intended to punish the defendant and deter further acts of medical negligence in the future.
-(Consolidated Statutes Title 42 § 8528 limits punitive damages against a medical provider to two hundred percent of compensatory damages.
+(Consolidated Statutes Title 42 § 8528 limits punitive damages against a medical provider to 200% of compensatory damages.
 This cap can be waived if it can be proved that the defendant acted intentionally in causing the harm.)

 There is a wide range of damage amounts, from the thousands to millions of dollars, that may be awarded in a successful birth injury case.
 While judges and juries tend to be sympathetic to the plight of injured newborns with cerebral palsy, amounts of settlement may depend on factors such as: